Hon. Robert Hedges White1

 Edward the Elder, King of England2

-Eadweard I, King of Wessex also went by the nick-name of Edward 'the Elder' (?).1 He succeeded to the title of King Eadweard I of Wessex on 26 October 899.3 He succeeded to the title of King Eadweard I of Mercia on 26 October 899.3 He was crowned King of Wessex and Mercia on 31 May 900 at Kingston-upon-Thames, London, England.3
+Eadweard I, King of Wessex also went by the nick-name of Edward 'the Elder' (?)1 He succeeded as the King Eadweard I of Wessex on 26 October 899.3 He succeeded as the King Eadweard I of Mercia on 26 October 899.3 He was crowned King of Wessex and Mercia on 31 May 900 at Kingston-upon-Thames, London, EnglandG.3

 Edward together with his sister Ethelfleda of Mercia, fought stoutly against the Danes.
 Ethelfleda built many forts notably at Chester, Hereford, Bridgenorth, Shrewsbury, Warwick, Gloucester and Tamworth.
 Known as The Lady of the Mercians, she died in 918 and Mercia was then united with Wessex.
 In 914, Edward secured the release of the Bishop of Llandaff (Cardiff) who had been captured by the Norsemen and following this, the princes of both North and South Wales pledged their perpetual allegiance to him.
 Edward doubled the size of the kingdom during his reign.
 It is now generally acknowledged that Edward died on the 7th July 924 but some historians give the date as 925.